-1. Manuscripts must be typed (.doc format) and must not exceed 8000 words.
+1. Manuscripts must be typed (.doc format) and must not exceed 8000 words (references are not included).
 Articles should include an abstract (200 words or less), a short biography with author’s full name, title, current affiliation, professional address, a description of his/her recent work (100 words or less), as well as 5-7 key words in English.

 Articles must be in line with the following recommendations: